hemangi94/p8105_final_project/project_proposal.md

 ### Project title

-Our tentative project title is, “Rats!
+Our tentative project title is: “Rats!
 Rodent Exposure Impacts on Asthma Prevalence in NYC”

 ### Motivation for project